 The formulations mentioned in each doshic menstrual type are beautifully catered for that dosha.
 The herbs mentioned with them are also very helpful to target a specific menstrual flow.
 In addition to those, the following herbs can aid in meeting your particular needs.

 - Ashoka.
-Ashoka is the queen of herbs for the female reproductive system, as a uterine tonic and aiding in heavy bleeding and pain.15 Literally meaning, “remover of sorrow,” this herb will aid in physical as well as psychological pain.17 Its astringent taste also aids in removing excess tissue and wastes and helps tone the uterus, aiding in heavy cycles.18
+Ashoka is the queen of herbs for the female reproductive system, as a uterine tonic and aiding in heavy bleeding and discomfort.15 Literally meaning, “remover of sorrow,” this herb will aid in physical as well as psychological pain.17 Its astringent taste also aids in removing excess tissue and wastes and helps tone the uterus, aiding in heavy cycles.18

 - Shatavari.
 Shatavari has been translated as the “women who has a hundred husbands.”
 This herb is very building, is pitta reducing, and has a particular affinity to the female reproductive tract and urinary system.17 As such, it is seen as an adaptogen during times of stress and over taxation of the body.19